Bartender Training

 Bartender Training and Liquor Liability

 The legal standard in dram shop liability cases may be different.
 The plaintiff’s burden of proof is usually to show that the establishment was negligent.
 However, the statute may include relevant information that can help establish negligence.
-Typically, the plaintiff has to show that the person who was serving alcohol to the patron knew or should have known was drunk.

 Bartender Training and Alcohol Service Liability